CraigStuntz/CraigStuntz.github.io/drafts/2024-06-15-typechecking-1-1.markdown

 }
 ```

 And now Swift has a "natural numbers" data type!
+You can store any natural number in
+this type, although you may eventually run out of memory.

 ### Church Numerals In the Untyped Lambda Calculus

-But we're not here to learn Swift right now, we want to program in the untyped
+But we're not here to learn Swift right now, and we aren't even trying to
+produce a tutorial for the untyped lambda calculus.
+Instead we just need enough
+exposure to it to know if our evaluator is working correctly.

-lambda calculus!
-We can represent the natural numbers in the untyped lambda
+We can represent the natural numbers in the untyped lambda calculus as follows:[^whythesefunctions]
-calculus as follows:

 ```
 zero = λf.λx.x